How to calm anxiety & panic when everyone is losing it

 Prayer is just like talking, but to your creator.

 I am a Christian, so I know where my hope lies, and when I have anxieties and fears… I pray.

 If your’e not a Christian, or religious in any way, prayer can still help with anxiety.
 Even just asking someone to pray for you can help ease your mind.

 If you need someone to pray for you, but don’t know where to turn, you can always turn to my inbox.

 I am a busy mama with a family, but I am also always thinking about my readers, and how I can help you guys in any way.

-Feel free to send me an email, I will do my best to respond in a timely manner.
+Feel free to leave a comment or send us an email, I will do my best to respond in a timely manner.